 The principle of the tube, also called atmospheric telegraph is simple — it consists of underground carrier tubes that connect various distribution stations.
 Cylindrical boxes called sliders could hold 20 to 30 letters.
 With a powerful stream of compressed air, the slider propelled at a speed of about 35 kilometres per hour.
 As the final step in the communication journey, telegraphists or "tubistes" would be in charge of delivering the letter to the recipient.

 By 1885, almost all the post offices in Paris were connected by le pneumatique.
 The pneumatic tubes were in use right up until 1984.

 This invention was a vital communication tool during the Siege of Paris (1870 to 1871).
 During that period Paris was cut off from the provinces when the Prussians blocked roads, railroad tracks and interrupted the telegraph.

 However, someone had the the idea of placing letters in waterproof zinc balls that would be thrown into the Seine river.
 The balls were fitted with fins to take advantage of the force of the current.
 They would be recovered in a net stretched across the Seine downriver.
 The waterproof ball could hold more than 600 letters.
-The last ball was found on April 14, 1982 and contained 306 letters.
+The most recent ball was found on April 14, 1982 and contained 306 letters.